 Accessibility features at the bus-platform level of selected subway stations have also been accelerated at ten stations: High Park, Old Mill, Runnymede, Keele, Rosedale, Castle Frank, Wellesley, Lawrence East, Greenwood, and Donlands.
 These improvements, which allow for accessible bus-to-bus and bus-to-street transfers, complement the system-wide introduction of accessible buses.
-This means that transfers between accessible bus routes within these subway stations, and fare gates and doors to the street will be accessible in advance of the installation of elevators and the other features involved in the complete retrofit program.
-Most of the required elements were installed in 2009, and all of the new accessibility features at these stations will be complete by mid-2010.
+This means that transfers between accessible bus routes within these subway stations, and fare gates and doors to the street, are accessible in advance of the installation of elevators and the other features involved in the complete retrofit program.
+All of the new accessibility features at these stations were completed in 2009 and 2010.

 As illustrated in Exhibit 1 below, the expanded Easier Access III program is a long-term commitment to equip all existing stations in the system with elevators and easier access features.
 Station development priorities were developed in consultation with the Advisory Committee on Accessible Transportation (ACAT).

 Table 2 lists the stations which are currently planned for elevator installation over the next five years.
 Previous plans called for all stations to be accessible by the end of 2020.
-However, recent budget constraints have resulted in the target now being pushed back to 2024, as described in the section on Funding for Accessible Service, below.
-Subway and Transit City LRT system expansions, including those which extend beyond the boundaries of the City of Toronto, such as the Toronto-York Subway from Downsview Station into York Region, will also have stations built to TTC accessibility standards.
+However, recent budget constraints have resulted in the completion target now being pushed back to 2024.
+Subway and light rail system expansions, including those which extend beyond the boundaries of the City of Toronto, such as the Spadina Subway extension from Downsview Station into York Region, will also have stations built to TTC accessibility standards.

 - Victoria Park Station, planned in service date 2011